tanteckfang/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `edit 2 c/MA2001-MA1521` command to edit the second person's MA2001 course to MA1521 in the address book.
 The `edit` command calls `LogicManager#execute()`.
 An `EditCommandParser` object is then created, and `EditCommandParser#parse` method is called on the object. `EditCommandParser#parse` makes sense of the arguments supplied by the user, where the types of arguments are distinguished by their prefixes.

-Step 3. `ParserUtil#parseCourseChanges(courseChanges)` is called, which parses the list of course changes supplied
-for the second person.
-This method checks that the course changes are supplied in the correct format, and if so, it checks that all the supplied courses are valid.
+Step 3. `ParserUtil#parseCourseChanges(courseChanges)` is called, which parses the list of course changes supplied for the second person.
+This method checks that the course changes are supplied in the correct format, and if so, it checks that all the supplied courses within those course changes are valid.

 Step 4.
 The `EditCommand` is created, and then executed by `EditCommand#execute`.